Acholi people: History

 "Since independence in 1962, Uganda has been plagued by ethnically driven, politically manipulated violence referred to by some as a history of 'cycles of revenge and mistrust'.
 Deep-rooted divisions and polarization remain between different ethnic groups, and these have been greatly exacerbated by the way in which the country’s leadership has developed since independence."

 Milton Obote, the first leader after independence, relied on Acholi Luo people and Langi Nilo Hamites or Ateker peoples in government.
-Idi Amin was also from north Uganda, but was of the Kakwa people.
-He overthrew Obote's government and established a dictatorship, ultimately suppressing and killing 300,000 people, including many Acholi.
-General Tito Okello was an Acholi, and came to power in a military coup.
-He was defeated in January 1986.
+Idi Amin who was also from Northern Uganda, although one of the Kakwa people, overthrew Obote's government and established a dictatorship, ultimately suppressing and killing 300,000 people, including many Acholi.
+General Tito Okello was an Acholi who came to power in a military coup but was defeated in January 1986.
 Despite the years of leadership by men from the North, that region continued to be marginalized economically after independence, and has suffered higher rates of poverty than other areas of the country.

-After defeating Okello and his Acholi-dominated Uganda National Liberation Army, now-President Yoweri Museveni and his National Resistance Army conducted revenge killings in the north.
-Museveni has held absolute power since, surviving unrest, civil war, and numerous attempts at coups.
+After defeating Okello and his Acholi-dominated Uganda National Liberation Army, now-President Yoweri Museveni and his National Resistance Army conducted revenge killings in the North.
+Museveni has held absolute power since 1986, surviving unrest, civil war, and numerous attempts at coups.

 The Acholi are known to the outside world mainly because of the long insurgency of the Lord's Resistance Army (LRA) led by Joseph Kony, an Acholi from Gulu.
-The activities of the LRA have been devastating within Acholiland (though they spread also to neighbouring districts and countries).
+The activities of the LRA have been devastating within Acholi-land (though they spread also to neighboring districts and countries).
 In September 1996, the Ugandan government moved hundreds of thousands of Acholi from the Gulu district into camps, ostensibly for their protection.
 Since 1996 this policy has expanded to encompass the entire rural Acholi population of four districts, one million people.
-These camps had some of the highest mortality rates in the world, with an estimated 1,000 people dying per week at one point.
-Malaria and AIDS have been the primary disease causes of deaths.
-The refugees in the camps have also been subject to raids by both LRA and government forces.
+These camps had some of the highest mortality rates in the world, with an estimated 1,000 people dying per week at one point with Malaria and AIDS being the primary disease causes of deaths.
+The refugees in the camps were also subject to raids by both LRA and government forces.

 At the height of the insurgency, 1.8 million people in the north were living in camps.
 Peace talks beginning in 2005 promised some relief to these people, and some camps were closed in 2007 as security in the north improved.
-As of September 2009, large numbers of Acholi people remain in camps as internally displaced persons.
-The long civil war in the North has destroyed much of their society.
+As of September 2009, large numbers of Acholi people remained in camps as internally displaced persons.
+The long civil war in the North destroyed much of their society.

 The majority of elected members of parliament in the Acholi sub-region are members of the opposition.